Royal Rumble match card & rumors

 - Pitch Black Match: Bray Wyatt vs. LA Knight

 These two have been going back-and-forth for weeks now, and finally a challenge was laid down for this event.
 After it was accepted, WWE revealed it would be a “Pitch Black” match, though it was never made clear what exactly that may be.
-The easy assumption is that they’ll work the match under the lighting Wyatt enters with, but again it’s unknown what it entails.
 In its write up of the match, WWE.com doesn’t offer any clues.
+During promotion of it on TV since the announcement, they’ve leaned into the mystery of it.
+Of course.

 That’s it so far.
-There have been rumors of Roman Reigns vs. Kevin Owens for this event.
+It’s reasonable to expect we may get one more match but outside of that, it’s looking like this is it.

 Loading comments...